04Sanjanareddy/CodeAlpha_Hangman_game/README.md

 🧩 Concepts Used

-    * random module for random word selection
+     random module for random word selection.
-    * while loop for continuous gameplay
+     while loop for continuous gameplay.
-    * if-else statements for decision making
+     if-else statements for decision making.
-    * strings and lists for storing and checking guessed letters
+     strings and lists for storing and checking guessed letters.

 🕹️ Gameplay Example
     Welcome to Hangman!